google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-issues-and-reporting-bugs.md

 If you receive this error message in Chrome, consider testing in Firefox to see if it'll provide more insight to the problem.

-### On Firefox + Mozilla AutoPush
+### Firefox and Mozilla AutoPush

-Firefox & Mozilla AutoPush provides a friendly set of error messages for `Authorization` issues.
+Firefox and Mozilla AutoPush provides a friendly set of error messages for `Authorization` issues.

 You'll also receive an `Unauthorized` error response from